 Small upsets that don’t get handled will inevitably lead to much bigger upsets down the road.
 So if you are not that great at handling upsets well, you could use “Relationship CPR.”
-What is that?
-Catch.
-Pause.
-Repair.

 Here’s how it works.
 Alan came home late but didn’t call.
 Sarah reacted by complaining and criticizing him.
 He counter-reacted by defending himself, then dismissing her as over-emotional.
 Sarah realized they were in a familiar downward spiral.
 Time for Relationship CPR…

 Sarah spoke up and said, “Let’s pause.”
 This was the signal they use to prevent upsets from escalating.
 They stopped talking.

 Do you have an SOS signal, a way of signaling to stop when you recognize you’re in a reactive pattern?
 If not, agree with your partner on a signal like Alan and Sarah’s.
 Some couples say “Time Out” or use the T-sign as in sports.
 Horse owners like “Whoa!”

 Your job is to give your SOS signal as soon as you notice the first sign of distress.
 Don’t wait.
 Catch upsets as quickly as possible, because the longer you wait, the worse it gets.
 Whenever anyone gives the signal, you both pause.